ConfederacyOfGaia/Gaia/mage.md

 You may use this feature a number of times equal to your proficiency bonus.
 When you finish a long rest, you regain all expended uses.

-### Arcane Specialization
+### Arcane Tradition

-When you reach 2nd level, you choose a specialization:  Alchemist, Conjuror, Enchanter, Elementalist, Guardian, Illusionist, Maker, Psychokineticist, Sage, or Traveler, all detailed at the end of the class description.
-Your specialization is very important, as it defines your approach and access to magic for the rest of your career.
+When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one of eight schools: Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, Necromancy, or Transmutation, all detailed at the end of the class description.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.

 ### Magical Research

 At 3rd level, you gain the ability to recreate spells from your specializations spell list.
 This means you can learn spells on your own without needing an external resource.
-You can recreate a spell of a any level that you can cast.
+You can attempt to research and create a spell of a any level that you can cast.
 The time to research a spell is the same as the time to learn it from another mage (see the Learning New Spells section).
-Depending on the spell, this research might require access to a library and materials equal to 3d10 gilders per spell level.
+Depending on the spell, this research might require access to a library and materials.

+\page

 ### Ability Score Improvement